 In that case, one of the considerations guiding policy intervention was the lack of clear societal benefit from incorporating microplastic particles into the cosmetics, coupled with concerns about environmental impacts.
 The societal benefits of textiles are without question and so any voluntary or policy intervention should be directed toward reducing emissions either via changes in textile design or filtration of effluent, or both.

 — Professor Thompson, who leads the International Marine Litter Research Unit at Plymouth University.

 In the next video, Bryan Clement, director of the Hippocrates Institute in West Palm Beach, Florida, discusses the dangers of chemicals in synthetic fabrics.

 The Risks of Chemicals in Clothing

 Solution to Reduce the Risk of Synthetic Fiber

-After knowing the chemicals that used in the synthetic fibers from the beginning of manufacturing until the final processes and the great risk caused to humans and the environment, we should avoid these fibers as much as we can.
+After knowing the chemicals used in the synthetic fibers from the beginning of manufacturing until the final processes and the great risk caused to humans and the environment, we should avoid these fibers as much as we can.
 I think the solution to reduce the production of chemical fibers is to return to nature and revive the production of natural fibers.
-On the other hand, consumers should try as much as possible to buy natural fibers such as cotton, linen, natural wool and other natural fabrics instead of synthetic fabrics.
+On the other hand, consumers should try as much as possible to buy natural fibers such as cotton, linen, natural wool, and other natural fabrics instead of synthetic fabrics.